mmistakes/minimal-mistakes/_posts/technicalwriting/2015-08-23-upload-backup-your-files-to-amazon-s3-with-powershell.md

 functions that can be scripted to improve efficiency and make the processes resilient.

-In this document, you’ll learn how to upload files to Amazon’s [Simple Storage Service](http://aws.amazon.com/s3/) (S3) using [PowerShell](https://microsoft.com/powershell).
+In this document, you’ll learn how to upload files to Amazon [Simple Storage Service](http://aws.amazon.com/s3/) (S3) using [PowerShell](https://microsoft.com/powershell).
 You’ll create an Amazon Web Services (AWS) account that will allow you to manage AWS users and groups via Identity and